Everything PR News

 “Live” to Virtual Shifting

-The pandemic known as COVID-19 has already disrupted many events, spring expos, conferences and other plans for large gatherings.
-In addition, more city and state governments are capping the number of people who can gather together so as to minimize exposure to the virus.
-Consumers like to be personally engaged with a brand, but the ban or cap on large assemblies of folks precludes this for the indefinite future.
-What are the options in this case?
+The pandemic known as COVID-19 disrupted many events, spring expos, conferences and other plans for large gatherings.
+City and state governments capped the number of people who could gather, minimizing virus exposure.
+Consumers like to be personally engaged with a brand, but the ban or cap on large assemblies precluded that.
+What were the options?

-One viable strategy is the virtual event.
-Organized and done properly, brands can still reach their target audiences with much success.
-Brands can learn a thing or two from recently cancelled “live” conferences that transformed themselves into virtual events.
-One such event was the 89th annual Geneva International Motor Show originally scheduled for March 5-15.
-Rather than displaying the latest luxury and everyday cars, its promoters allowed attendees who originally signed up the opportunity to view pre-recorded previews of the latest vehicles as well as briefings.
-They were also invited to participate in “live”-stream press conferences.
-Open Compute Project, a leader in sharing data center design products with leaders like IBM, Facebook, Dell, Cisco, the Ali Baba Group and many others, is also turning its May 11 conference into a virtual one.
-Conferees will be able to participate online in individual sessions, as well as many other planned activities.
-IBM’s May 5-7 Think Conference will also be virtual.
-Brands, especially those that sell apparel, can also benefit from virtual shows in place of large presentations.
-But to be successful, there are several things to consider and plan for.
+One viable strategy was the virtual event.
+Organized and executed properly, brands could still reach their target audiences with much success.
+Brands learned from "live" conferences that pivoted to virtual.
+One such event was the 89th annual Geneva International Motor Show, originally scheduled for March 5–15.
+Rather than displaying the latest luxury and everyday cars, its organizers gave registered attendees the opportunity to view pre-recorded previews and briefings.
+They were also invited to participate in livestream press conferences.
+Open Compute Project, a leader in sharing data center design products with leaders like IBM, Facebook, Dell, Cisco, and the Ali Baba Group, also turned its May 11 conference into a virtual event.
+IBM's May 5–7 Think Conference also went virtual.
+Brands, especially those that sell apparel, can also benefit from virtual shows in place of large presentations — with planning.

 Necessary Steps

-As in any marketing plan, a goal or goals first need to be set.
-Analyze the brand’s target audience as to their favorite days, times, and platforms they’re online and select one.
+As with any marketing plan, a goal or goals first need to be set.
+Analyze the brand's target audience as to their favorite days, times, and platforms they're online and select one.

-The next things to think about are the kinds of powerful stories and messages that might be employed with lots of thought and planning on how these will heighten the consumer experience.
+The next thing to think about is the kinds of stories and messages that might be employed with thought and planning on how they will deepen the consumer experience.
 At the same time, plan on weaving some of these into high-quality videos.

-Virtual events actually are more time-consuming that “live” ones and require more thought and planning.
-In order to get the most out of it, brands must adopt a strategy that lines up with their goals.
-They need the proper digital tools that will help deliver their message.
-In addition, the stories that are created must be captivating.
-Those told from another customer are extremely powerful.
-And participants must be absorbed in and occupied with video that is highly engaging.
+Virtual events are more time-consuming than live ones and require more thought and planning.
+To get the most out of them, brands must adopt a strategy that lines up with their goals.
+They need the proper digital tools to deliver their message.
+The stories that are created must be compelling — and those told from another customer are extremely powerful.
+Participants must be absorbed in and occupied with video that holds attention.

-Brands that have “live” shows, exhibits and exhibitions scheduled for the next few months should shift to virtual and negate last-minute scrambling if the event is or must be cancelled.
-Announcing the shift beforehand also signals a strong concern and respect for the consumer and helps to maintain their interest and loyalty.
+Brands with live shows, exhibits and exhibitions scheduled for the next few months should shift to virtual and negate last-minute scrambling if the event is or must be cancelled.
+Announcing the shift beforehand also signals concern and respect for the consumer and helps maintain interest and loyalty.

 Written by